 Example Timetable

-Arrival at approximately 12:30.
-Introduction and tour of centre.
+Introduction to centre and hire of equipment.
 (Please bring your own packed lunch).

 This full day allows students to immerse themselves in the glacial landscape.
 Students will carry out fieldwork and gain skills to investigate how glacial processes contribute to the formation of glacial landforms and landscapes, and how the glacial landscape is used and managed today.
 Students will be encouraged to consider how they will use this fieldwork site and the demonstrated skills for their NEA and/or to build knowledge and understanding of this location as a case study.